iliang33/java-album-review-app/README.md

 - As a user, I want to be able to see all of my created reviews
 - As a user, I want to be able to sort reviews by critera such as by artist name alphabetical
 - As a user, I want to be able to edit and update existing reviews
+- As a user I want to be able to group album/song reviews by categories